 The ACT Math Test loves triangles!
-It’s the most commonly tested Geometric shape, and the Pythagorean Theorem and the properties of right triangles are especially tested.
+Out of all the ACT math topics tested, the triangle is the most commonly tested Geometric shape.
+The Pythagorean Theorem and the properties of right triangles are especially tested.
 The Pythagorean Theorem is a formula used to find the third side of a right triangle if you know the other two sides.
 Remember, it only works for a right triangle (a triangle with a 90-degree angle).

 The Pythagorean Theorem can be represented as in which a and b are the two shorter sides and c is the hypotenuse (the name given to the side across from the 90-degree angle).
 To save time on the ACT Math Test, it helps to memorize and recognize the common Pythagorean triplets.
 These are common ratios between the sides that come up often in right triangles.
 The most common are 3:4:5 and 5:12:13.
 These ratios will also be true for any multiples of 3:4:5 and 5:12:13 such as 6:8:10 or 10:24:26.

 For example, if you are told a right triangle has a hypotenuse of 10 and one side with a length of 6, you can tell that the third side is 8.
 That’s because it must fit a 6:x:10 ratio, which if we divide by two becomes 3:(x/2):5.
 This looks a lot like 3:4:5, so x/2 = 4, and x = 8.
 Definitely a good time-saver!